-Our Voice of the Industry feature showcases guest articles on thought leadership.
+Our Voices of the Industry feature showcases guest articles on thought leadership.
 Education is part of our mission at Data Center Frontier.
 With Voices of the Industry, we tap the experience of data center executives on the front lines of innovation and market dynamics, and share their insights with our readers.
 Learn more about participating in the Voices of the Industry guest article program.